-In September 2019, Western intelligence sources alleged, and satellite imagery confirmed, that Iran's Quds Force is constructing a military complex, the Imam Ali compound, near the border with Iraq, where it will house thousands of troops.
+In September 2019, Western intelligence sources alleged, and satellite imagery confirmed, that Iran's Quds Force is constructing a military complex, the Imam Ali compound, not far from the Abu Kamal / Al Qaim border crossing with Iraq, where it will house thousands of troops.
 Some of the buildings at the compound appear to be heavily fortified, heightening suspicions that they may be used to store sophisticated weaponry, including precision-guided missiles.
-The compound was partially destroyed by airstrikes after its existence was exposed, but as of November 2019, Fox News has confirmed that construction of the base is ongoing.
+The compound was partially destroyed by airstrikes after its existence was exposed, but in November 2019, Fox News confirmed that construction of the base is ongoing.
 In December 2019, Fox News reported that Iran is building an underground tunnel at the Imam Ali complex to store missiles and other advanced weaponry.
+Western officials claimed Israel destroyed segments of the underground tunnel system in January 2021 amid an accelerating air campaign against Iranian military assets in Syria.

-The Imam Ali compound is also used by the IRGC-QF for training grounds.
+Besides its use for logistical operations, the Imam Ali compound is also used by the IRGC-QF for training grounds.
 Satellite imagery shows that the combat facilities include: "a 100-meter firing range; a second 100-meter open range that could be used for rocket launcher, improvised explosives and other weapons training; a driver training course; an obstacle course; and a combat course consisting of a dispersed collection of small walls, miscellaneous objects and likely small vehicles used to train troops for combat in urban areas."